FrogBomb/lwf_test/README.md

         return ret

     myFunction.Tester(ret_I_expect, test_a, test_b, test_c)

+    printFinalResults()
 ```
-Tester will either return "success", "failure", or "error" by default,
-naturally depending on the outcome of the test.
+Tester will either return "success", "failure", or "error" by default, naturally depending on the outcome of the test, as well as format and print the result and information of the individual test.
+Then, printFinalResults() will format and print a summary of all the tests conducted.

 Below are a few more ways to use lwf_test and some examples in
 executable code: